Rayhan12/flutter_unit_testing/README.md

 **`Lets first learn the about 2 core concepts of all testing`**

-> You dont need to focus on the code samples of this section.We will get into it later.
+> You don't need to focus on the code samples of this section.We will get into it later.

 ### Test-Driven Development (TDD) Cycle